Radiofrequency Ablation (RFA) Treatment for Varicose Veins

 The day of your treatment

 The treatment takes 45 to 60 minutes.
-The entire treatment (including time to prepare and recover) takes about 1 to 3 hours.
+The whole treatment (from preparing to recovery) takes about 1 to 3 hours.
 You can go home the same day.
 For the treatment:

 You’ll lie down on a hospital bed.